hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1287

-Say, “Are you awaiting to befall us except one of the two good things [victory or martyrdom]?
+Say, “Are you awaiting to befall us except one of the two fine things [victory or martyrdom]?
 But we are awaiting that Allah will afflict you with punishment from Himself or at our hands.
 So wait; we too are waiting with you.”

 # 1288